 Asheem's additional prior company advisory roles and/or investments (in an individual capacity) include Alteon WebSystems (NT), BigBand Networks (BBND), FineGround Networks (CSCO), Neoteris (JNPR), Nirvana Business Solutions, Rainfinity (EMC), Secure Computing (MCAF), Selectica (SLTC), VitalSigns Software (BT) and Whole Security (SYMC).

-Asheem was named to the 2012 Midas List which recognizes top tech investors.
+Asheem was named to the 2013 (ranked #20) and on the 2012 Midas List which recognizes top tech investors.
 He is on the panel of judges for the Wall Street Journal Global Technology Innovation Awards, is on the advisory board and program committee for the RSA Conference is part of the VC program at DeVenCI (Defense Venture Capital Initiative) and is a charter member of TiE Silicon Valley.